RPurnaChandra/RPurnaChandra/README.md

 - 👋 Hi, I’m @RPurnaChandra
 - 👀 I’m interested in learning new skills and spending outdoors for peace of mind
 - 🌱 I’m currently learning SQL, Python for career switch
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with persons who are familiar on Data Analyst roles to guide me and help me accomplish my desire.
 - 📫 How to reach me thru email, phone or instagram
 - 😄 Pronouns: Chandu (Puri)
 - ⚡ Fun fact: Stop worrying about past & future.
 One should live in present.